Political Leadership (11241.1)

 No textbook required.
 Readings are available via Canvas.

-Students are expected to attend lectures and tutorials.
+Students are expected to participate in lectures and tutorials.
 Students who fail this unit tend to be those who do not attend class.
+Tutorial participation is assessed.

 Required IT skills